 By the time of the Grantham men's trip in 1959 the RH&DR locomotives Typhoon and Hurricane no longer had their middle cylinder.
 Performance gains were more than offset by increased running costs due to inaccessible parts, and many breakdowns were experienced.
 They were converted to the tried and tested two-cylinder configuration during the mid-1930s.

-However, Captain Howey would have wanted the men from Grantham to see these two engines because of their association with his friend Sir Nigel Gresley who had died in 1941: Typhoon having posed with Flying Scotsman in 1927 and Hurricane which carried an A4-type whistle presented by Gresley.
+Captain Howey would have wanted the men from Grantham to see these two engines because of their association with his friend Sir Nigel Gresley, who had died in 1941: Typhoon which posed with Flying Scotsman in 1927 and Hurricane which carried an A4-type whistle presented by Gresley.

-Ninety years after the vist of RH&DR No. 7 to King's Cross, in April 2017, Typhoon and Flying Scotsman were reunited at the Bluebell Railway in Sussex.
+In April 2017, ninety years after the visit of RH&DR No. 7 to King's Cross, Typhoon and Flying Scotsman were reunited at the Bluebell Railway in Sussex.

 With thanks to Laura Jacques of the RH&DR Heritage Group who identified the location of the photographs as Hythe station and has provided background information on the locomotives Typhoon and Hurricane.